 Greeks believed that when people died, the spirit would leave the body in a short puff of breath.
 It was imperative that preparing the body for burial did not commence until the spirit had left the body, so that the person who had died could successfully cross over to the afterlife, though the afterlife was not always seen as a paradise and the fear of Hades was very real to those in the realm of the living.
 When a person died, the Ancient Greeks prepared them for burial in three stages; Prothesis, Ekphora and Perideipnon.

-Prothesis was the washing of the body with water and oil, before it was clothed and laid in their familial home with the feet facing the door.
+Prothesis was the washing of the body with water and oil before it was clothed and laid in their familial home with the feet facing the door.
 Gold coins were placed on their eyes as payment to the ferryman on the River Styx.
 Ekphora was the carrying of the deceased person’s body to the cemetery late into the night while, much like the Romans, professional mourners followed.
 The burial or cremation would then take place, and the place where they were buried would be decorated with marble statues, a sign that they would never be forgotten.
 Then came Peridepinon, those in attendance would return to the home of the deceased person for a ‘funeral party’.
 Following on from this, on the third, ninth and thirteenth day after the funeral, offerings of cakes and jewellery would be presented at the grave to help for an easy transition into the afterlife.

 11,000 KM away and 3000 years earlier the Maya civilisation had their own set of unique funeral practices.

 In Mayan culture, those who died were often buried at their home or on the areas of land where they worked.
-A proper Mayan burial is two-fold in process; the initial burial would take place soon after death, but years later the body would be exhumed and the bones would be cleaned before being placed back into the grave.
+A proper Mayan burial is a two-fold process; the initial burial would take place soon after death, but years later the body would be exhumed and the bones would be cleaned before being placed back into the grave.
 Researchers have found that the Maya would bury their deceased with a variety of items such as small concave mirrors.
 The most common item was a burial mask that potentially signified a new identity for the person in death.
-In some cases archaeologists have found Mayan graves containing the remains of two people, the second body that of a willing sacrifice who would become a companion of the other in their journey to the life after death.
+In some cases, archaeologists have found Mayan graves containing the remains of two people, the second body that of a willing sacrifice who would become a companion of the other in their journey to the life after death.

 One civilization most known for its belief in a complex life after death was the Ancient Egyptians.
 The ancient Egyptian civilisation existed for almost 3000 years and their culture continues to confound and fascinate us to this day.
 The Egyptians believed that they would live a new life after death, and as such, they need their bodies well looked after; Mummification was practiced to achieve this.